pytorch/torchtune/CONTRIBUTING.md

-# Contributing to TorchTune
+# Contributing to torchtune
 We want to make contributing to this project as easy and transparent as possible.

 &nbsp;

 ## Dev install
-In order to contribute to Torchtune, you should first fork and then clone your forked repository.
+You should first [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the torchtune repository and then clone your forked repository.

 ```git clone https://github.com/<YOUR_GITHUB_USER>/torchtune.git```